hnvy/blog-1/00. journal/01. logs/journal_1_logs.md

 # Introduction
 See <a href="https://hnvy.github.io/html/about.html#journal">this</a>.

+# E#14 (09/07/2022) - public story (I)
+For a time now, I've been considering posting a story on this website.
+I was reluctant to do so primarily due to my concern for other people's opinions.
+But, everyone has to start someplace.
+Others choose to write publicly, while some prefer to write more discreetly and privately.

+Anyhow, the journey will be intriguing.
+I have quite a few ideas in mind.

 # E#13 (03/07/2022) - land of code (I)
 Imagine a website where you could post your helpful code snippets for everyone to use.
 Just development and learning, no bloat, no fluff, no filler content.
 Literally, just useful code snippets.